davidferlay/micromonsta2-patch-tools/README.md

 # Rename a single preset
 micromonsta2-patch-tools --edit Lead_bright_1720000000.syx --rename "killer"
 # This renames the preset internally and creates a new file

+# Change category of a single preset
+micromonsta2-patch-tools --edit Bass_wobble_1720000000.syx --change-category "Lead"
+# This changes the category and creates a new file

+# Rename and change category at the same time
+micromonsta2-patch-tools --edit Bass_old_1720000000.syx --rename "new" --change-category "Pad"
+# This does both operations and creates a new file
 ```

 ---